 Yeah, that would be day 87 since Joe said he wouldn't abandon Americans.

-Biden's speech interrupted by we love Trump chanting in Arlington.
+Biden's speech interrupted by, we love Trump chanting in Arlington.

-This isn't a Trump rally, Biden Biden mentioned.
+This isn't a Trump rally, Biden mentioned.

 Meanwhile, he mentions Donald Trump 24 times.

-He's got a mid-30 approval rating.
+He got a mid-30 approval rating.

-Why McCullough would stupidly brought him in, I have no idea.
+Why McCullough stupidly brought him in?

 We'll get to.

-Uh a lot of news breaking.
+A lot of news breaking.

-And it all started for me, it was so clear.
+And it all started for me.

 If you remember when Georgia passed their new election integrity laws, right?